Saikrishna284/Guess-Number/README.md

 **Attempts Tracking:** The game tracks the number of attempts made by the player, adding a layer of challenge.

-**Responsive Design:** The game interface is designed to be responsive and visually appealing across various devices.

 ## Technologies Used
 **HTML:** Structures the game interface and input elements.